Barrier Frustration is a Common Issue

 We see lots of pet dogs who struggle with barrier frustration.
 In most cases, this shows up either as leash reactivity or as fence fighting.

 - Watch for warning signs in your dog.
 Dogs who are leash reactive tend to have issues with other barriers.
 Breed types that are commonly developing this issue are terriers, herding dogs, and guardian breeds.
 Terriers are bred to be tenacious and to dig and fight to get to stuff.
-Herding dogs tend to want to control things in the environment, and guardian breeds are likely to have territorial tendencies.
+Herding dogs tend to want to control things in the environment, and guardian breeds tend to have territorial tendencies.

 - Involve your neighbors.
 If dogs on both sides of the fence are going at it, you should try to see if your neighbor would be willing to also work on training.
-Stopping the behavior from both sides will make the peace stronger, and ensure that your dog is not getting any bad vibes from the other side of the fence.
+Stopping the behavior from both sides will strengthen the peace and ensure that your dog is not getting any bad vibes from the other side of the fence.

 If you follow these tips, you should find that your dog much better behaves in your backyard.
 If you are struggling with fence fighting or other types of barrier frustration, give us a call and let us help.